Don't give your kids an allowance just because you received one. You might not want to provide them with one at all.

 Reasons an Allowance May Not Work as Well as You Thought

-If one person never learns this rule of working together, then the rest of the family will constantly have to pick up the slack.
+If one person never learns this rule of working together, the rest of the family will constantly have to pick up the slack.

 Be the spark that ignites your kid's entrepreneurial spirit.
 Help them get started in an online business like blogging with this free guide.